withaspirit/Elevator-Simulation/README.md

     * The Client and IntermediateHost class each have a MessageTransfer.
 ElevatorSubsystem and FloorSubsystem, and Scheduler interact with the two classes each.

     * For UDP data transfer, there are two Scheduler threads, one for sending messages from FloorSubsystem to ElevatorSubsytem, and another for vice-versa.
+Both FloorSubsystem and ElevatorSubsystem are still threads.
+Elevators are also threads.

+    * The Client systems either request data or send data.
+FloorSubsystem's client requests and receives data from ElevatorToFloorHost.
+It sends data to FloorToElevatorHost.
+ElevatorSubystem requests and receives data from FloorToElevatorHost.
+It sends data to ElevatorToFloorHost.

     * To see output in the console, or to see how many times the elevator moves, search "moved"